cclimcl/dash-sdk/docs/getting-started/UE-client.md

 4. ^^Minus button^^: Press to disconnect from a robot in the connected list.

 ![Screenshot](img/init.png#center){: style="width:500px" }

+When users first start the d.ASH SDK, they need to give an initial estimation of the robot's post on the map.

 5. ^^Init pose^^: Tells the robot where its rough initial position is.
 To draw the arrow:
       - Click init pose